DanuSetiawan05/Student-Management/README.md

 A web-based student management system with multi-role access (**Admin** & **User**).
 Built with Laravel, it streamlines academic administration managing students, teachers, courses, batches, enrollments, and payments.
 While giving general users an informative campus profile experience.

+> *This project was completed as a coursework assignment for Web Enterprise Programming in semester 5, developed as a group project.*

 ## Key Features

 ### For Admin